pharo-open-documentation/pharo-wiki/General/Glossary.md

 Sista is the name of a [virtual machine](#virtual-machine) with adaptive optimisations such as speculative inlining.
 It has better performances but is still currently under developement.
 It is not yet production ready.

 ## Slang
-The term "Slang" refers to a subset of the Smalltalk language and objects that can directly translated to C (or other language, such as Javascript).
+The term "Slang" refers to a subset of the Smalltalk language and objects that can be translated to C (or other language, such as Javascript).
 It is mainly used to develop the [Cog](#cog) virtual machine.
 It allows to develop the virtual machine in Smalltalk and generate it in C.

 ## Slot
 Instance variables are reified in Pharo, which means they are real objects that can be manipulated as any other object.